-Edig@s is a comprehensive electronic data interchange (EDI) standard for the commercial information exchange by electronic means between partners involved in the European gas industry.
+Edig@s is a comprehensive electronic data interchange (EDI) format for the commercial information exchange by electronic means between partners involved in the European gas industry.

 Participants in the European gas market need to exchange electronically a significant amount of data and documents in order to do business with each other and to ensure a smooth functioning of the market.

-Countries use different standards for this data exchange, which means that gas players operating in more than one country need to put in place different IT solutions.
+Countries use different formats for this data exchange, which means that gas players operating in more than one country need to put in place different IT solutions.
 Having to deal with different standards and solutions can be very time-consuming and costly and it can therefore become a technical trade barrier.

-The Edig@s electronic business standard was developed by the industry to address these challenges and is based on a general description of the gas market in the EU and on existing examples in the deregulated market.
+The Edig@s electronic business format was developed by the industry to address these challenges and is based on a general description of the gas market in the EU and on existing examples in the deregulated market.
 Edig@s covers the major gas processes and responds to the needs of the major user segments (Traders, Shippers, TSOs, DSOs, Producers).

 The Edig@s specifications make use of internationally recognised information interchange standards such as UN/EDIFACT and XML.
 Edig@s is freely available and easy to implement.